MicrosoftDocs/visualstudio-docs/docs/vsto/updating-excel-and-word-projects-that-you-migrate-to-the-dotnet-framework-4-or-the-dotnet-framework-4-5.md

         Globals.Factory.GetVstoObject(Globals.ThisAddIn.Application.ActiveDocument);
     ```

- For more information, see [Extending Word Documents and Excel Workbooks in VSTO Add-ins at Run Time](../vsto/extending-word-documents-and-excel-workbooks-in-vsto-add-ins-at-run-time.md).
+ For more information, see [Extend Word documents and Excel workbooks in VSTO Add-ins at runtime](../vsto/extending-word-documents-and-excel-workbooks-in-vsto-add-ins-at-run-time.md).

-##  <a name="generatedclasses"></a> Updating Code that Uses Instances of the Generated Classes in Document-Level Projects
+##  <a name="generatedclasses"></a> Update code that uses instances of the generated classes in document-level projects
  In document-level projects that target the .NET Framework 3.5, the generated classes in the projects derive from the following classes in the [!INCLUDE[vsto_runtime](../vsto/includes/vsto-runtime-md.md)]:

 -   `ThisDocument`: <xref:Microsoft.Office.Tools.Word.Document>